-Last week I had the privilege of reading how one of our newest Approved Presenters has been applying relational wisdom with dozens of people, including his indecisive wife, a challenging grandson, two tense business partners, and long-term clients who had dropped him as their insurance agent.
+Last week I had the privilege of reading how one of our newest RW Presenters has been applying relational wisdom with dozens of people, including his indecisive wife, a challenging grandson, two tense business partners, and long-term clients who had dropped him as their insurance agent.

 I was delighted to see how profoundly his life was changing as he learned to weave the RW acrostics into both his personal and professional relationships.
 He gave me permission to share these five brief stories with you in the hope that they would inspire you to weave these simple and yet life-changing principles into your life.